Daniel Barr, PhD

 Current Position: Associate Professor of Chemistry, University of Mary, Bismarck, ND.

-In his free time, Daniel and his wife, Priscilla, volunteer with their two therapy dogs, Charlie and Tanner, at local schools and hospitals - "sharing smiles and joy".
-Daniel also plays the piano, reads voraciously, and enjoys video games as a means of relaxation.
+In his free time, Daniel and his wife, Priscilla, enjoy spending time with their son, Gabriel, and daughter, Veronica, and volunteer with their therapy dog, Tanner, at local schools and hospitals - "sharing smiles and joy".
+Daniel also plays the piano, reads voraciously, and teaches faith formation classes at his parish.

 CHE 109 - Fundamentals of Chemistry